galahq/gala/docs/docs/authoring-getting-started.md

 You can embed media resources, facilitate discussion in a forum, and administer pre-/post-tests to assess how well your case is working.
 Publishing a case on Gala can be the perfect way to bring more attention to issues you care about, inside and beyond the classroom.

-All you need to do to get started is [sign in to Gala](https://www.learngala.com/en/readers/sign_in) and click the [`Create a Case`](https://www.learngala.com/my_cases) button in the toolbar.
+All you need to do to get started is [sign in to Gala](https://www.learngala.com/en/readers/sign_in) and click the “[Create a Case](https://www.learngala.com/my_cases)” button in the toolbar.
 Once you’re authoring some cases, they will be listed here.
-For now, click the big green `New Case` button to create one.
+For now, click the big green “New Case” button to create one.

 ## Introduce your case in its overview